blitz/x86.lol/_posts/2021-11-10-intel-security-tech.md

 crypto keys for yourself, even if the cloud provider that runs your code is untrustworthy.

-SGX allows creation of "enclaves" whose state live in encrypted memory.
+SGX allows creation of "enclaves" whose state live in encrypted memory (when it is not currently in registers or various CPU caches).
 These enclaves only have distinct entry and exit points to the "insecure" world around it.
 Otherwise, they are a black box.
 The main selling point is that even the operating system kernel cannot peek into enclaves.
 The OS is still in control of executing enclaves, though, so SGX cannot guarantee [availabilty](https://en.wikipedia.org/wiki/Information_security#Key_concepts).
 It does a good job at protecting integrity and confidentiality of data in enclaves (caveats below).